CartoDB/qlik-open-in-carto/README.md

 ### Caveats

-The embedded app will not automatically respond to any filtering done in Qlik, but you always have the option of using the _Open in CARTO_ button to send filtered data to CARTO and refresh the visualization.
-Still, refreshing the visualization will not always happen automatically.
-In most cases, you will have to zoom in/out or pan the map for the changes to be visible.
-In some cases, you may even have to reload the page in Qlik Sense, due to the caching policy it implements.
+In some cases, refreshing the visualization will not happen automatically.
+If that is the case, you will have to zoom in/out or pan the map for the changes to be visible or even reload the page in Qlik Sense, due to the caching policy it implements.